There are no statewide elections in Tennessee in 2021

 Voter Registration Deadline: 30 days before the election in-person, online or by mail

-Early voting in Tennessee will take place from October 14 – October 27, contact your county election commission for location information.
+Early voting in Tennessee will take place from 20 days before the election until 5 days before the election, contact your county election commission for location information.

 Tennessee’s Address Confidentiality Program gives survivors of domestic violence, sexual assault, stalking, trafficking, or other sexual offenses a substitute address that can be used for voter registration.
 Learn more here.